Denzil Forrester: Two Islands, One World

 Speaking of Forrester’s new work, artist Peter Doig reflects, “Denzil is one of the most important painters to come out of London in the early 1980s, and his early works remain as relevant and vital today as when they were first made. […] However, a revelation for me has been seeing the recent work coming out of Denzil’s studio.
 It has a subtlety and form that perhaps comes about because he is reflecting upon his past.
 These new paintings are dreamlike and emerge as much from his imagination as from his studies of real life.”

 Stephen Friedman Gallery and Andrew Kreps Gallery present 'Two Islands, One World', a two-venue exhibition by Grenada-born, British artist Denzil Forrester.
-Curated by Sheena Wagstaff, Chair Emerita at The Metropolitan Museum of Art, and former Chief Curator of Tate Modern, the show will bring together new and historical works spanning five decades of his career.
+Curated by Sheena Wagstaff, Chair Emerita at The Metropolitan Museum of Art, and former Chief Curator of Tate Modern, the show brings together new and historical works spanning five decades of his career.

-Stephen Friedman Gallery & Andrew Kreps Gallery
+Installation views, Stephen Friedman Gallery

 "To experience the vibrant sights and sounds lived by Denzil Forrester in his time is to celebrate his remarkable artistic skill, acute powers of observation, rich compositional rhythm – and courage."